emma-wilson/in-vitro-screening/README.md

 ## Functions

-Machine learning (ML) functions are in the 'functions' folder.
+Machine learning (ML) functions are in the `functions` folder.
 Please not that the information required to configure the ML API are **not** included as we do not have permission to share this.

 ## Plots